 The first step to start getting answers from your data is to connect Veezoo to it.
 For that you will need to create a free account here, if you haven't already.

 If you are signing up now, you can follow the onboarding steps to either choose a demo dataset or connect Veezoo to your own data.
-If you have already signed up before, just click on Studio on the Sidebar in Veezoo and then on '+ New Knowledge Graph' on the Sidebar in Studio to import a new dataset.
+If you have already signed up before, just click on Veezoo Studio in Veezoo's sidebar:

 Usually you will get the most value of Veezoo with a live SQL database, but we also support Excel/CSV files.
 Here are all the currently supported data sources: